cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       system.
 Procedures are typically used to post-process data at query time.

    Worker
-      Workers are typically long running programs that can be used to execute tasks.
-Each instance of a worker runs in its own YARN container and the number of instances may be updated via the CDAP Console, REST APIs or CLI.
-Datasets can be accessed inside Workers.
+      Workers are typically long-running background programs that can be used to execute tasks.
+      Each instance of a worker runs either in its own YARN container (CDAP distributed mode) or a single thread (CDAP Standalone or In-Memory mode) and the number of instances may be updated via RESTful APIs or the CLI.
+Datasets can be accessed from inside Workers.

    Data Virtualization
       Abstraction of the actual representation of data in storage.